Meshack12756/McQuin-School/README.md

 A back-end system is also in development, with plans to integrate powerful technologies such as Node.js with Express.js, Django (Python), or FastAPI to ensure scalability, security, and efficient data management.
 Database solutions like PostgreSQL, MongoDB, or MySQL will be implemented to store and manage learning resources effectively and efficiently.

 As the project evolves, I aim to integrate cutting-edge technologies and collaborate with like-minded individuals to maximize its impact.
-By prioritizing fundamental learning principles, McQuin School is committed to delivering high-quality educational resources and fostering an optimal learning environment for students.
+By prioritizing fundamental learning principles, McQuin School is committed to delivering high-quality educational resources and fostering an optimal learning environment for future students.